simonegli8/AvaloniaDialogs/AvaloniaDialogs/README.md

 This library wraps [DialogHost.Avalonia](https://github.com/AvaloniaUtils/DialogHost.Avalonia/), providing a more convenient API and built-in common dialogs such as a Yes/No popup and a snackbar.

+This version of the Library supports .NET Standard and .NET 8.

 ## Quick Start

 1. Add the DialogHost styles to your `App.axaml`: